Sam Reed

-Sam S. Reed (born January 10, 1941) is an American accountant and politician who served as the 14th Secretary of State of Washington from 2001 to 2013 and is a member of the Republican Party.
-Reed was Washington's fourteenth secretary of state.
-He retired in January 2013.
+Sam Sumner Reed (born January 10, 1941) is an American politician who served as the 14th Secretary of State of Washington from 2001 to 2013.
+Reed is largely considered to be one of the most consequential state-level secretaries of state in American history.

 Reed received his bachelor's and master's degrees in political science from Washington State University.
 He was elected to the office of Secretary of State in 2000, as one of only two Republicans to be elected to statewide office that year, after serving as Thurston County auditor.

 Early life

-Reed, whose family lived in Washington in territorial days, grew up in Wenatchee.
-His family later moved to Spokane, where Reed graduated from Lewis and Clark High School.
+Reed, whose family lived in Washington since territorial days, grew up in Wenatchee.
+His family later moved to Spokane where Reed graduated from Lewis and Clark High School.
 He attended Washington State University, where he earned a bachelor's degree in social studies and master's degree in political science.
-In 1969 he started the Cascade Conference, which ultimately evolved into the Mainstream Republicans of Washington.